HIRE A PROFESSIONAL

 IBEW Local 105 Business Manager Lorne Newick says, “Our members work on a lot of hospitals, schools, and large industrial plants.
 We’re always working on state-of-the-art technology, so we have an edge.”

-Cahill’s company, who hire IBEW electricians, has been providing essential work at the hospital for many years including everything from the main power and lighting needs to patient tracking, communications, fire alarm and building automation.
+Cahill’s company, which hires IBEW electricians, has been providing essential work at the hospital for many years including everything from the main power and lighting needs to patient tracking, communications, fire alarm and building automation.

 “It is vitally important that the people who work on construction projects at healthcare facilities are well trained and certified because the electricians are installing systems that are crucial to the operation of the facility and the treatment of patients,” said Cahill.